strangebuzz/phpquiz/README.txt

 @Bugs
 ————————————————————————————————————————————————————————————————————————————————

-* Integrity error when inserting two person with the same Twitter or pseudo (add constraint)
+* Integrity error when inserting two persons with the same Twitter or pseudo (add constraint)

 @Ideas/To decide